-Information about the labs can be found on the LAB Brightspace page: Merge PHYS1008 L1-L7 University Physics II (LAB) Winter 2023.
+Information about the labs can be found on the LAB Brightspace page: PHYS1008A1 University Physics II (LAB) Summer 2023

 It is imperative that all students attend the first lab.
 You may attend only the section that you are registered in.
-All changes (exemptions, etc.) must be arranged with the Lab Coordinator, Ms. Tamara Rozina as soon as possible.
-If you have a documented reason laboratory must Rozina for missing а session, vou contact Ms. (tamara.rozina@carleton.ca) immediately.
+All changes (exemptions, etc.) must be arranged with the Lab Coordinator, Ms. Tamara Rozina, as soon as possible.
+If you have a documented reason for missing а laboratory session, you must contact Ms. Rozina (tamara.rozina@carleton.ca) immediately.
 A make-up session may be arranged at the end of term in these cases.
 If you do not have documentation, you will not be permitted to take a makeup session, and you will receive a mark of zero for that experiment.

 Students who are repeating the course might be exempt from the Lab.
-You are not automatically given a lab exemption - you must apply for it no later than January 20, 2023.
-Lab exemptions will be considered on a case-by-case basis at the discretion of the Lab Supervisor.
+You are not automatically given a lab exemption - you must apply for it no later than July 7, 2023.
+Lab exemptions will be considered on a case-by-case basis at the discretion of the Lab Coordinator.